WordPress Redirect Hack: Fix Redirects to Spam Sites

 What does WordPress hacked redirect mean?

 WordPress hacked redirect happens when malicious code is injected into your website, which then automatically takes your visitors to another website.
-Usually, the destination website is spammy, with grey market pharmaceutical products, or illegal services.
+Usually, the destination website is spammy, with grey market pharmaceutical products,illegal services, or sites designed for phishing attacks aimed at stealing personal information from your visitors.

 WordPress hacked redirect infection